As one of the largest general insurers in the UK, we continue to help our customers, protect our employees, and support our communities.

-Government guidance is changing daily, and we continue to monitor the situation.
-We will adapt the support we provide as needed and continue to update this page.
+We will continue to monitor the situation and adapt the support we provide as needed.
+We’ll continue to update this page in line with any change to government guidelines.
 If you need our help or have any concerns, please contact us.

 Playing our part

 We're actively helping our communities.
 Whether our customers are volunteering or working from home they don't need to adjust their insurance.
 We've got them covered.

 We’re helping isolated and vulnerable people by supporting the ABI and the Charities Aid Foundation’s Covid-19 Support Fund.

 Over 90% of our team are working from home helping customers

 The majority of our people continue to work from home, including front line teams as we look to adapt to new ways of working.
 For those who can’t work from home, we have created a safe working environment.